-Central Coast awards annual prizes.
+Central Coast awards prizes each year if candidates of sufficient merit are identified.
 Member clubs should keep careful track of their judoka’s competition record as well as character and behavior to determine their eligibility.
-Please submit your members for these awards!
+Club heads are encouraged to submit their members for these awards!

 Kikuchi Memorial Spirit Award